 - Virtual Immigration field trip led by HSJ trained Museum Educators including a virtual visit to the Chinese American Historical Museum.

 What’s included in your Grant Funded Onsite Field Trip

 - Onsite Immigration field trip led by HSJ trained Museum Educators including a visit to the Chinese American Historical Museum.

 - $300 bus subsidy toward your visit.

 If you receive a CHCP Grant, you are responsible for

-- Returning the evaluation form within 2 weeks of your field trip.
+- Returning the evaluation form within a week of your field trip.

 In addition to this form, please complete and submit the HSJ School Programs Registration Online Booking Form listing your requested field trip dates.
 Grant applications received without the online booking form cannot be considered.
 Applications will be considered on a first-come, first-served basis, but we hope to accommodate all those that apply.